bat0001/Transformer-based-Sentiment-Analysis/README.md

 ## License

-This project is under the MIT License - kindly refer to the [LICENSE.md](LICENSE.md) file for specifics.
+This project is under the MIT License - kindly refer to the [LICENSE](LICENSE) file for specifics.

 ## Acknowledgments